This page covers tropes in Dragon Ball Z Abridged.

 Kami: Good question.
 King Kai, the f**k is he doing?

 - Delicious Distraction:

-- Cooler 2: The Return of Cooler's Revenge
+- And one time parodied with Cooler 2: The Return of Cooler's Revenge -- The Reckoning.

 - Despair Event Horizon: Vegeta, upon realizing Goku is the last remaining Saiyan.
 His eyes say it all.

-- Description Cut: When Goku wonders where Bulma is in episode 22, Krillin assumes she's doing "something girly".
+- When Goku wonders where Bulma is in episode 22, Krillin assumes she's doing "something girly".
 Cut to her fighting a Giant Enemy Crab underwater in a Mini-Mecha.

-- In episode 15, when Zarbon and Freeza's discussion of Dodoria's abilities are inter-cut with him failing at every instance.
+- In episode 15, when Zarbon and Freeza's discussion of Dodoria's abilities are inter-cut with her failing at every instance.

-- Deus ex Machina: Pulled off with Yajirobe in episode 10, if only because he hadn't even been mentioned at all in the Abridged Series up until he cut off Oozaru Vegeta's tail, though he does appear during the training with Popo.
+- Pulled off with Yajirobe in episode 10, if only because he hadn't even been mentioned at all in the Abridged Series up until he cut off Oozaru Vegeta's tail, though he does appear during the training with Popo.

 - The fact that the Muffin Button saves Goku's life when Namek explodes.